From the airport to the city centre Peru

 The Tren Macho between Huancayo and Huancavelica is the only popular train on a journey of just a few hours through the heart of the Andes.
 You'll have to ask in either town about the somewhat hazardous schedule.

-Peru Rail (perurail.com) and Inca Rail (incarail.com) are the two companies that serve Cusco (San Pedro station or Poroy station) or the Sacred Valley (Urubamba or Ollantaytambo station), connecting them to the village of Machu Picchu Pueblo by train.
+Peru Rail (www.perurail.com) and Inca Rail (https://incarail.com) are the two companies that serve Cusco (San Pedro station or Poroy station) or the Sacred Valley (Urubamba or Ollantaytambo station), connecting them to the village of Machu Picchu Pueblo by train.
 Car types and services vary from the most economical (Expedition or Voyager) to the most panoramic (Vistadome, 360°).
 The most elegant and prestigious are the Sacred Valley operated by Peru Rail from Urubamba and the Hiram Bingham from Cusco's Poroy station, which include gourmet meals, shows and, for the Bingham, exclusive shuttles to the Machu Picchu Sanctuary, a visit and tea at the nearby Belmond Sanctuary Lodge.

 Arrival by boat Peru

-Fast small boats or large, crowded ferries, very inexpensive and sure to leave you with unforgettable memories from/to Yurimaguas, Pucallpa, Iquitos, Triple Frontier (Peru-Brazil-Colombia) in 3 or 5 days, depending on the direction of the current and the boat used.
+From/to Yurimaguas, Pucallpa, Iquitos, Triple Frontier (Peru-Brazil-Colombia) in 3 or 5 days, depending on the direction of the current and the boat used.
 No Internet sites, but a few companies emblematic of the name of their boat, such as Henry or Eduardo.
 Tickets can be bought on the spot, and you have to visit the port regularly to check how full the boat is.
 You're never more than a day or two away.

 Public transport Peru

 Buses are the most widespread, inexpensive and convenient means of transport.
 The country is criss-crossed in every direction by these vehicles, which encourage frequent travel.
-The state of the roads and of the buses themselves (the most dilapidated are assigned to the worst tracks) means that in Peru, journeys are not counted in kilometers, but in hours, and these hours can be extended depending on rainfall or damage.
+The condition of the roads and of the buses themselves (the most dilapidated are assigned to the worst tracks) means that in Peru, journeys are not counted in kilometers, but in hours, and these hours can be extended depending on rainfall or damage.

-The Metropolitano (metropolitano.com.pe) has its own bus lanes and serves Barranco, Miraflores and the Historic Center, for example.
+The Metropolitano (@metropolitano.pe) has its own bus lanes and serves Barranco, Miraflores and the Historic Center, for example.
 Busiest mornings and evenings.
 You'll need to buy a Metropolitano card for S/5.
 Additional trips cost S/3.20.
 Several people can use the service on the same card.
 It can be recharged at certain stations or in Tambo stores.

 Línea 1 (lineauno.pe) is an aerial metro service linking Lima from north to south, from Villa Salvador to San Juan de Lurigancho.
 It serves a station close to the historic center, but the flight over this multifaceted city is interesting in itself.
-You'll need to purchase another green card at a cost of S/5 and then S/1.50 per trip.
+You'll need to buy another green card at a cost of S/5 and then S/1.50 per journey.
 Several people can use the service on the same card.

 City buses.
 In all major cities, a swarm of microbuses or minivans provide connections from one point to another.
 The drivers' assistants shout out the directions, which are also displayed on the windscreens, which is very practical, although not always easy to read.
 Tickets cost from S/1.5 to S/3, depending on distance.
 How do I get off?
 We shout: paradero!
 It's best to know where you're going, or to ask the cobrador (the driver's assistant in charge of payments, who is increasingly rare) or other passengers.
 In these small combis, older passengers won't be able to see much of the road and will find it hard to sit down.